stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

     }
 {: class="brush:java"}

-At this point, the parameter list is getting out of hand, so we can apply [Introduce Parameter Object](http://www.refactoring.com/catalog/introduceParameterObject.html) and make `Request` and `Response` interfaces:
+At this point, passing around the parameter list is getting out of hand.

+Which is fine, we can apply a well known refactoring, [Introduce Parameter Object](http://www.refactoring.com/catalog/introduceParameterObject.html), and make `Request` and `Response` interfaces:

     public interface Request {
       Map<String, String> getParams();